Ready for school

 Make sure your child is fit and healthy to attend school as much as possible.
 Remember to take them for their preschool vaccinations (age 3 years) at their GP surgery.
 Please contact your GP if they have not had them.

-If your child is unwell and you’re unsure if they should go to nursery or school, there is lots of information on this page.
+If your child is unwell and you’re unsure if they should go to nursery or school, there is lots of information on our Parents and carers webpage.

-Did you know that under 5’s can have a free NHS eye test?
+Did you know that under fives can have a free NHS eye test?
 They don’t need to be able to recognise letters or read to have their eyes checked.
-It is important to find eye problems early as it can affect their development and education.
+It is important to detect eye conditions as early as possible as it can affect their development and education.

-If you feel you and your child would benefit from extra support with starting school, you can speak with your local health visiting or school nursing service.
+If you feel you and your child would benefit from extra support with starting school, you can speak to your local health visiting or school nursing service.
 They may offer support with a personalised plan.
-If your child is under a specialist team or paediatrician, you can speak with them regarding your child starting school or nursery.
+If your child is under a specialist team or paediatrician, you can speak to them about your child starting school or nursery.

 This BBC article has tips for parents of children with special educational needs.